healeycodes/bandwidth-checker/README.md

 This project runs a headless Chrome browser to test bandwidth speed on the client via Netflix's fast.com.

-Also included is a Node server that displays a scatter plot of the recent bandwidth results.
+Also included is a Node server that displays a scatter graph of the recent bandwidth results via Chart.js.

 &nbsp;